1946–47 Tri-Cities Blackhawks season: Roster

-For the players that were on this roster, only Bob Sims and Dick Starzyk would end up playing for the team during their thirteen games under their original Buffalo Bisons name, while Don Otten, African-American star player Pop Gates, Nick Grunzweig, Billy Hassett, player-coach Nat Hickey, twin brothers Len Rader and Howie Rader, and Stan Waxman played for both the Buffalo Bisons and the Tri-Cities Blackhawks throughout this season, and Paul Anthony, Bob Gauchat, Al Grenert, Ed Lewinski, Ed Moeller, Pat Rooney, Wilbur Schu, Vic Siegel, and Mel Thurston as the only players to play for the team while they were known as the Tri-Cities Blackhawks for the rest of this season.
+For the players that were on this roster, only Bob Sims and Dick Starzyk would end up playing for the team during their thirteen games under their original Buffalo Bisons name (while there were also two other players named Bob Daughtery from Virginia Union University (a second African American player) and presumably Mark Marlaire from the University of Illinois that were once a part of the Buffalo Bisons' roster properly, they ultimately failed to play a single proper NBL scheduled game before being waived from the team themselves), while Don Otten, African-American star player Pop Gates, Nick Grunzweig, Billy Hassett, elderly player-coach Nat Hickey, twin brothers Len Rader and Howie Rader, and Stan Waxman played for both the Buffalo Bisons and the Tri-Cities Blackhawks throughout this season, and Paul Anthony, Bob Gauchat, Al Grenert, Ed Lewinski, Ed Moeller, Pat Rooney, Wilbur Schu, Vic Siegel, and Mel Thurston were the only players to play for the team while they were known as the Tri-Cities Blackhawks for the rest of this season.

 Regular season

 The Buffalo Bisons won its first game 50–39 over the Syracuse Nationals on November 8, 1946.
 The team's last Buffalo appearance was a 50–38 loss to the Sheboygan Red Skins on December 16.
 The Bisons left town for a December road trip with their future in doubt; the team struggled to draw crowds in Buffalo, and two of their scheduled home games were canceled.
 On December 25, it was announced that the franchise was moving to Moline, where they finished the season as the Tri-Cities Blackhawks.
 The Blackhawks missed the postseason with a 19–25 record (5–8 in Buffalo and 14–17 in Moline).
 The inaugural season they had with the combined losing records of the Bisons and Blackhawks together would still leave the franchise two games shy of a playoff spot over both the Syracuse Nationals and Toledo Jeeps.